ThinkInvis/RoR2-Yeet/ModMeta/README.md

 - Updated dependencies for RoR2 Expansion 1 (SotV).
 - Added a config for dropping items as Command droplets while Artifact of Command is enabled (restores pre-1.2.1 behavior).

-**1.2.1**

-- Prevented tierless items from being dropped.
-- Artifact of Command no longer creates Command droplets for items dropped from a player's inventory.